mooscaliaproject/pymoode/README.md

 - **DE**: Differential Evolution for single-objective problems proposed by Storn & Price (1997).
 Other features later implemented are also present, such as dither, jitter, selection variants, and crossover strategies.
 For details see Price et al. (2005).
 - **NSDE**: Non-dominated Sorting Differential Evolution, a multi-objective algorithm that combines DE mutation and crossover operators to NSGA-II (Deb et al., 2002) survival.
 - **GDE3**: Generalized Differential Evolution 3, a multi-objective algorithm that combines DE mutation and crossover operators to NSGA-II survival with a hybrid type survival strategy.
 In this algorithm individuals might be removed in a one-to-one comparison before truncating the population by the multi-objective survival operator.
 It was proposed by Kukkonen, S. & Lampinen, J. (2005).
-- **NSDER**: Non-dominated Sorting Differential Evolution based on Reference directions (Reddy & Dulikravich, 2019).
+- **NSDE-R**: Non-dominated Sorting Differential Evolution based on Reference directions (Reddy & Dulikravich, 2019).
 It is an algorithm for many-objective problems that works as an extension of NSDE using NSGA-III (Deb & Jain, 2014) survival strategy.

 ## Survival Operators
 - **RankSurvival**: Flexible structure to implement NSGA-II rank and crowding survival with different options for crowding metric and elimination of individuals.